jonahgluck/CS506-Final-Project/README.md

 <img src="/readme_images/pca_2D.png" alt="drawing" width="500"/>

 - The plot using the three most significant singular values as components shows similar information.
 Since the plot is in 3D, it may be hard to visualize the data with a static image.
-Here is [Kaggle Notebook](https://www.kaggle.com/code/seanrmccarty/pca-visualization/edit) with the code for the PCA & Singular Values plots, at the bottom is the same 3D plot but interactive:
+Here is the [Kaggle Notebook](https://www.kaggle.com/code/seanrmccarty/pca-visualization/edit) with the code for the PCA & Singular Values plots, at the bottom is the same 3D plot but interactive:

 <img src="/readme_images/pca_3D.png" alt="drawing" width="500"/>